bar61v/mysongs/RollingStones_AsTearsGoBy.md

 c1: G      A   C D
 l1: I sit and watch the children play

-c1: C          D         G   G/B.     Em
+c1: C          D         G   G/B     Em
 l1: Smiling faces I can see, but not for me

-c1: C
+c1: C       C          D          D7
 l1: I sit and watch as tears go by

+**Verse 2**

+c1: G     A     C        D
 l1: My riches can't buy everything

+c1: G     A     C        D
 l1: I want to hear the children sing

+c1: C          D         G   G/B     Em
 l1: All I hear is the sound of rain falling on the ground

+c1: C       C          D          D7
 l1: I sit and watch as tears go by

+**Verse 3**

+c1: G     A     C        D
-It is the evening of the day
+l1: It is the evening of the day

+c1: G     A     C        D
-I sit and watch the children play
+l1: I sit and watch the children play

+c1: C          D         G   G/B     Em
-Doing things I used to do, they think are new
+l1: Doing things I used to do, they think are new

+c1: C       C          D          D7
-I sit and watch as tears go by
+l1: I sit and watch as tears go by